Port Phillip Ferries: Former route

 In 2016 the company operated a trial route from Werribee South to Melbourne Docklands, but patronage was insufficient for the service to continue.

+Future route

+Possible plans to extend the network to Mornington.

 Fleet

 Port Phillip Ferries operate two Incat fast catamaran ferries.
 They are 36 metres long, accommodate over 400 passengers and feature a licensed cafe, bike racks, charging stations and wifi.